aiiie/cram/README.txt

 Here's a snippet from `Cram's own test suite`_::

     The $PYTHON environment variable should be set when running this test from Python.

       $ [ -n "$PYTHON" ] || PYTHON="`which python`"
       $ if [ -n "$COVERAGE" ]; then
       >   coverage erase
-      >   alias cram="`which coverage` run -a $TESTDIR/../cram.py"
+      >   alias cram="`which coverage` run --branch -a $TESTDIR/../cram.py"
       > else
       >   alias cram="$PYTHON $TESTDIR/../cram.py"
       > fi